meta-toolkit/meta-toolkit.org/overview-tutorial.md

 [valgrind](http://valgrind.org/) or [gdb](http://www.sourceware.org/gdb/),
 running `./unit-test` manually is a better option.

+## Support

+You should use the [MeTA forum](https://forum.meta-toolkit.org) for user support.
+If you have a bug or feature request, see below.

 ## Bugs

 On GitHub, create an issue and make sure to label it as a bug.
-Please be as detailed as possible.
+Please be as detailed as possible (including information such as your operating system version, version of MeTA, configuration files, etc.).
 Including a code snippet would be very helpful if applicable.

 You many also add feature requests the same way, though of course the developers will have their own priority for which features are addressed first.